-- 2. Upon receipt of the applicant's W-9 and final Scope of Work (SOW), the grant agreement and grant reimbursement packet will be sent to the grantee for signature and documentation of required match. - 3.
-Match Documentation: - a.
-Applicant will confirm and commit to the grant and landowner match contributions when signing the final Grant Agreement. - b.
-If applicant receives notification that they have not been awarded other matching grant funds, and thus cannot secure the 50% match to the SFMG award, the applicant can reapply in subsequent county grant cycles. - 4.
+- 2. Upon receipt of the applicant's current W-9 (signed within 6 months) and final Scope of Work (SOW), the grant agreement and grant reimbursement packet will be sent to the grantee for signature. - a.
+Required Match Documentation: Applicant will confirm and commit to the grant and landowner match contributions when signing the final Grant Agreement. - b.
+If applicant receives notification that they have not been awarded other matching grant funds, and cannot secure the 50% match to the SFMG award within 6 months of receiving the pre-award letter, the applicant can reapply in subsequent county grant cycles. - 3.
 If funded, the SFMG fuels mitigation award will have a 3-year life span.